-The Bank of Japan ("BOJ") also conducts examinations over banks' operations and assets (called "Nichigin Kousa").
-In November 2020, a task force was established to discuss enhancement of cooperation between the FSA's inspections and the BOJ's examinations.
-It has been announced that the FSA and the BOJ will conduct high-quality monitoring of financial institutions, thus reducing their respective burdens, through measures such as data integration and results sharing regarding inspections.
+The Bank of Japan ("BOJ") also conducts examinations of banks' operations and assets (called "Nichigin Kousa").
+In November 2020, a task force was established to discuss how to enhance cooperation between the FSA's inspections and the BOJ's examinations.
+The FSA and the BOJ have announced that they would conduct high-quality monitoring of financial institutions, thus reducing their respective burdens, through measures such as data integration and sharing results of inspections.